YeoLab/outrigger/README.md

 - Finds novel splicing events, including novel exons! (`outrigger index`) from `.bam` files
 - (optional) Validates that exons have correct splice sites, e.g. GT/AG and AT/AC for mammalian systems (`outrigger validate`)
-- Calculate "percent spliced-in" (Psi/Ψ) scores for all your samples given the validated events (or the original events if you opted not to validate)
+- Calculate "percent spliced-in" (Psi/Ψ) scores for all your samples given the validated events (or the original events if you opted not to validate) via `outrigger psi`

 ## Installation